 Most of us, though, occupy the middle of this bell curve where creative and commercial impact are intertwined.

 Ah yes, assets.
-The fulcrum of our income and influence as creative entrepreneurs.
+Creative assets are the fulcrum of our income and influence as creative entrepreneurs.

 Why Trade-Published Authors Fail To Earn

 There is one core reason why an author who works only with trade publishers is not making money.
-From a business perspective, it’s a no-brainer;
+If you think about it from a business perspective, it’s clear:

 Why Self-Publishing Authors Fail To Earn

-If we keep on writing and publishing, with the intention to succeed and a willingness to learn from failures and mistakes, we will improve.
+If we understand what good writing and publishing are comprised of,add time and energy, keep on writing and publishing, with the intention to improve, and a willingness to learn from failures and mistakes, we will improve.
 It’s inevitable.

 Creative Success Follows Creative Assets